 I won’t waste time on negative reviews.
 I will direct you to what is best, different and unusual in this unique part of Norfolk – what I think you will enjoy when taking a Norfolk holiday.

 Burnham Overy Staithe to Sheringham, Cromer and North Norfolk’s Far East

-A short distance on the road north from my birthplace of Holt brings you to what I believe is some of the finest coastline in all of England.
+A short distance on the road north from my birthplace of Holt brings you to what I believe is one of the finest coastlines in all of England.

 Stretching from Burnham Overy Staithe in the west, to my personal ‘turn the car around’ point of Horsey in the east, lies a diverse landscape of salt marshes butted up against shingled shorelines; reclaimed marsh that in the summer months is grazed by cattle and sheep; wide expanses of sandy beach, cliffs dotted pink with clumps of thrift and sand dunes spiked with marram grass.

 There are several nature reserves, harbour villages with pretty cottages constructed of red brick and the local flint, stately homes, extensive woodlands and bustling market towns.